mohsenmojadam2019/telstra-prior-request/README.md

 -  Restart Kong daemon

 ## Variable Format:
-When configuring this plugin in Kong Admin Dashboard, variables from 4 sources( both headers and body of request of service-call and response of middle-call) can be used.
+When configuring this plugin in Kong Admin Dashboard, variables from 4 sources( both headers and body of request of service-call and response of middle-call: req_headers, req_body, res_headers and res_body) can be used.
 However the rules below apply:
 - Variables must follow the format '{{KEY:VALUE}}'(quotation marks here and below are not included).
 - The available 'KEY' are 'req_body', 'res_body', 'req_headers', and 'req_headers'.